-A second difficulty will be to make a negotiating proposal attractive enough to secure an affirmative North Korean response.
 North Korea's response to Bush Administration statements have denounced the Administration for proposing unilateral North Korean withdrawals from the DMZ.
-North Korea also has used this to reject the U.S. proposal to renew missile talks.
+North Korea also has used this to reject the general U.S. proposal to open talks.
 However, North Korean statements also have pointed out that Pyongyang in the past has proposed conventional force negotiations and pullbacks (these past proposals have included the total withdrawal of U.S. forces from South Korea).
 Some experts believe that the Bush Administration will have to include mutuality and military reciprocity in any proposal for conventional force negotiations.
 They argue that the United States and South Korea will have to offer North Korea a pullback of some U.S. and R.O.K. forces from the DMZ in order to obtain North Korean agreement to pull back artillery, rocket launchers, and other forces.
 Bush Administration pronouncements on the necessity of North Korean pullbacks have not included any reference to mutuality or military reciprocity.
 As indicated previously, the President's June 6 list of possible incentives to North Korea were political and economic in nature rather than military.
 Thus, a key issue for the Administration is whether it can achieve conventional force negotiations without a reference to mutuality and military reciprocity in a proposal for negotiations.